mk-fg/games/factorio/Will-o-the-Wisps_updated/README.md

 - 0.16.x compatibility update, various bugfixes.
 - Mod Options menu settings for wisps/turrets aggression and spawning.
 - Different spawning algorithm based on pollution.
-- Rebalanced combat stats and material costs for technologies.
+- Rebalanced stats, resistances, costs of technologies.
-- Some new technologies (e.g. wisp lantern drones), some visual tweaks.
+- Some new technologies, visual tweaks.
 - Ingame changelog with full list of features, fixes and tweaks for each version.

 See [original Will-o'-the-wisps mod](https://mods.factorio.com/mod/Will-o-the-wisps) and its [forum thread](https://forums.factorio.com/viewtopic.php?f=93&t=41514) for more information.